-- 1. Board Developed Courses are the large number of courses set and examined by NESA that also contribute to the calculation of the Australian Tertiary Admission Rank (ATAR). - 2.
-Board Endorsed Courses have syllabuses endorsed by NESA to cater for areas of special interest.
+- 2. Board Developed Courses are the large number of courses set and examined by NESA that also contribute to the calculation of the Australian Tertiary Admission Rank (ATAR). - Board Endorsed Courses have syllabuses endorsed by NESA to cater for areas of special interest.
 N.B.
-All Board Endorsed Courses count towards the HSC but only count in the calculation of the ATAR IF EXAMINED EXTERNALLY. - 3.
-Vocational Education and Training (VET) Courses contribute towards your HSC and Australian Qualifications Framework (AQF) VET credentials, and are recognised by industry and employers throughout Australia.
-Some Board Developed VET courses have an optional HSC exam so, if you choose to sit the exam, your results may also contribute to the calculation of your ATAR.
+All Board Endorsed Courses count towards the HSC but only count in thecalculation of the ATAR IF EXAMINED EXTERNALLY. - 4.
+Vocational Education and Training (VET) Courses contribute towards your HSC and Australian Qualifications Framework (AQF) VET credentials and are recognised by industry and employers throughout Australia.
+Some Board Developed VET courses have an optional HSC examination so, if you choose to sit the examination, your results may also contribute to the calculation of your ATAR.
+Some VET courses require a minimum number of hours in a workplace.